-Being satisfied that continuation of the measures in relation to Cresheen is warranted, the Commission considers it appropriate that the floor price form of measure be applied to its exports of the good to Australia.
-The floor price for Cresheen shall be set equal to the weighted average normal value in relation to its exports of the goods to Australia during the inquiry period.
+Being satisfied that the dumping duty notice should be continued in relation to Cresheen and Jiabaolu (section 9.7 refers) the Commission considers that interim dumping duty payable on goods exported by these exporters should be worked out in accordance with the floor price duty method.
+The floor price for Cresheen and Jiabaolu shall be set equal to the weighted average normal value in relation to its exports of the goods to Australia during the inquiry period.